Hkly/list-o-matic/README.md

 A single-page Backbone.js To-Do app based off of [Trello](https://trello.com/).

-Users can make multiple boards and lists.
+-Users can make multiple boards and lists.
-Intuitive drag and drop organization.
+-Intuitive drag and drop organization.